yumimobi/Developer-doc/Yumi Platform Annotation/UnityAds.md

 2. Placement ID

    From [UnityAds Operate-Project](https://operate.dashboard.unity3d.com/organizations/14568570411381/projects) , choose your app.
 Your placement  ID will be listed in Placements under Monetization.
-3. Account
+3. Email

     From [UnityAds My Account-Settings](https://id.unity.com/en/account/edit), information used for login.
-Your Account will be labled as "Email" on this page.
+You will find your Email on this page.
 4. API Key

    Your API key is found on the API keys tab of the [UnityAds Operate-Ad Data Export](https://operate.dashboard.unity3d.com/organizations/14568570411381/apikey).
-5. Account Currency
+5. Currency

     Find the settlement currency on the [UnityAds Operate-Invoicing page](https://operate.dashboard.unity3d.com/organizations/14568570411381/invoicing).
 When the above account information is registered, the selected settlement currency is used for exchange rate conversion.